wpmetabox/docsv2/docs/tutorials/display-latest-products-meta-box-zion.md

 ![the custom fields displayed in the post editor](https://i.imgur.com/vgVr0Cm.png)

-## Step 3: Add a section for the latest products
+## 3. Adding a section for the latest products

-### Create and configure the section
+### Creating and configuring the section

 Let’s edit a page to add the section.
 I’ll take the homepage and **edit it with Zion Builder**.